 Things to See

-The Southwest Florida Museum of History hosts walking tours of the city, and is a good way to the see the sights of downtown Fort Myers.
+The Edison and Ford Winter Estates is one of the most visited attractions in Fort Myers.
+Southwest Florida Museum of History hosts walking tours, a good way to the see the sights of downtown Fort Myers.
 The Imaginarium, an interactive museum, has a number of displays demonstrating scientific concepts and is perfect for children.
 The Seminole Gulf Railway offers visitors a picturesque trip through the surrounding countryside.
-Don't forget one of the main attractions: the beach.
+But don't forget the main attraction: the beach.

 Caution: Reservations are required at the Southwest Florida Museum of History.

 Hot Tips: Not all beach parking meters take credit cards, so keep some change handy.

 The Barbara B. Mann Performing Arts Hall hosts performances of world-class plays and musicals.
 The Arcade Theater and The Broadway Palm Dinner Theatre also host a range of performances, and the latter offers a buffet dinner with the show.
 Drinking establishments like the World Famous Cigar Bar and World of Beer are places to grab a cold beverage or two after the sun goes down.
 Nightlife offerings also include numerous bars with live music such as The Roadhouse Café and The Buddha Bar.

 Hot Tips: Several hotels and tourist centers offer up an entertainment guide detailing nightlife venues in Fort Myers.